Can we Trust Unreliable Voxels? Exploring 3D Semantic Occupancy Prediction under Label Noise: Conclusion

 \subsection{Ablation Studies}

-\textit{Ablation Study of Warm-up Duration.} We conduct ablation experiments on the warm-up duration $E_{w}$ at $70\%$ noise.
-As shown in Table~\ref{tab:ablation_ew}, while mIoU remains relatively stable between $6$ and $16$ epochs, the IoU exhibits a significant improvement when increasing $E_{w}$ from $6$ to $12$ epochs.
+\textit{Ablation Study of Warm-up Duration.} Evaluated at $70\%$ noise (Table~\ref{tab:ablation_ew}), while mIoU remains relatively stable between $6$ and $16$ epochs, the IoU exhibits a significant improvement when increasing $E_{w}$ from $6$ to $12$ epochs.
 Further extending $E_{w}$ to $14$ epochs yields only marginal gains in IoU but leads to a noticeable drop in mIoU.
 This suggests that $12$ epochs provide the optimal trade-off for representation learning under label corruption.

 \textit{Ablation of Dynamic-$K$ Scheduling.} We compare Linear scheduling (see Eq. (\ref{eq:dynamic_k})) against Fixed and Random baselines (Table~\ref{tab:ablation_dynamic_k}).
 Under $70\%$ noise, a large set (Fixed $9$) yields the best mIoU ($11.56\%$), as improved ground-truth coverage outweighs the loss in disambiguation.
-However, at $50\%$ noise, disambiguation becomes critical, causing Fixed 9 to degrade to $11.48\%$.
+However, at $50\%$ noise, disambiguation becomes critical, causing Fixed $9$ to degrade to $11.48\%$.
 Our Linear strategy provides a better cross-noise trade-off, remaining competitive at $70\%$ ($11.47\%$) while preventing degradation at $50\%$ ($12.95\%$), making it a more suitable strategy for determining the candidate-set size.

 \textit{Ablation Study of Dual-Source Partial Label Construction.} The contribution of different evidence sources used to construct the partial label candidate set is evaluated in Table~\ref{tab:ablation_dual_source}.
 Utilizing EMA-Pred (semantic consensus) as the sole evidence source yields a baseline mIoU of $10.86\%$.
 In contrast, employing only EMA-Proto (feature-prototype similarity) improves semantic discrimination to $11.31\%$ mIoU, which suggests that structural constraints are vital for addressing the challenges of sparse 3D space.
 Notably, the fusion of both sources achieves the peak performance of $11.47\%$ mIoU.
 This result verifies that the semantic evidence from the teacher model and the structural evidence from the prototype space are highly complementary, effectively preventing the omission of ground-truth labels during the candidate construction process.